Ecclesiastical court: Other tribunals

 The Roman Curia has two other tribunals which either deal with specialized cases or which do not deal with cases at all.
 The first is the Apostolic Signatura, a panel of five cardinals which serves as the highest court in the Roman Catholic Church.
 Normal cases rarely reach the Signatura, the exception being if a party appeals to the Pope and he assigns the case to them or if the Pope on his own initiative pulls a case from another court and gives it to them.
 The court mainly handles cases regarding the use of administrative power, including penal cases which were decided using executive instead of judicial power, which is the usual case.
 It also handles disputes between dicasteries and other tribunals over jurisdiction, complaints that a Rotal decision is null and should be retried, and matters regarding advocates and inter-diocesan tribunals.

 There is normally no right of appeal from the decision of the Apostolic Signatura (can.
 1629 #1); however, laypersons and clerics have, on rare occasions, convinced the Pope to hear their case afterwards.
 This is usually reserved for cases where they are facing excommunication or some other form of severe censure, such as the loss of the right to teach theology or to administer the sacraments.
-Facing censure, a theologian and priest got Pope John Paul II to hear his case and even asked the Pope to alter his own decision, though the Pope did not reverse the ruling in either case.
+Facing censure, a theologian and priest convinced Pope John Paul II to hear his case and even asked the Pope to alter his own decision, though the Pope did not reverse the ruling in either case.